 Under the Act, the Institute is required to prepare and publish an annual modern slavery statement outlining the activities we have undertaken over the previous year to assess and address modern slavery risks in our operations and supply chains.

-Download the Modern Slavery Policy (pdf-126KB)
+Download the Modern Slavery Policy (PDF)

 This procedure outlines the processes for current and potential vendors and suppliers to make a complaint to the Institute with regards to its procurement and tendering processes and to ensure that the complaint is handled in a fair and courteous manner by employees when receiving, responding to, and managing complaints received.

-Download Procurement Complaints Management Procedure (Word - 109KB).
+Download Procurement Complaints Management Procedure (PDF).

 The Institute’s forward procurement activity plans are a high level summary of potential procurement opportunities over the coming period.
 These plans are reviewed annually, provide an estimate of activity at a point in time and are subject to change.